 If his fame has faded by time, he was renowned and admired during his lifetime and in the following years, as emphasized by Cornelis De Bie in 1661 and as evidenced by the tax privileges he received from the Brussels city authorities.

-As was not unusual at the time, Lodewijk de Vadder also occasionally collaborated with other artists.
+As was not unusual at the time, Lodewijk de Vadder occasionally collaborated with other artists.
 So, he painted landscapes for a.o.
-Gaspard de Crayer, Antoon Sallaert or Michael Sweerts, and David Teniers painted the staffage of several of his paintings.
+Gaspard de Crayer, Antoon Sallaert or Michael Sweerts, and David Teniers painted the staffage of some of his paintings.

 He might also have had an original collaboration with Wilhelm Schubert van Ehrenberg (1630-1676), as he possibly painted himself, in van Ehrenberg’s Kunstkamer met « Candalaudes en Gyges » (CB 715) one of his own paintings (in the upper right corner), as did in the same painting Gonzales Coques, Jacob Jordaens and others.

 There is no known portrait of Lodewijk de Vadder.
 So far we know, he himself made no self-portrait except possibly one, sketched on the reverse side of a drawing kept at The Courtauld Institute of Art, Witt-Collection in London (inv.
 D.1952.RX.1003 – CB 582).
 It represents a mature man’s head with curly hair under a large floppy hat, a bent nose, a slightly projected upper lip, marked mouth corner and a voluntary chin on a sturdy neck, looking deep in thoughts.
 A self-portrait?

 The information contained in this documentation is collected and sorted by Emmanuel de Cannart d’Hamale (Law Graduate and Philosophy Bachelor, Université Catholique de Louvain, Belgium) in collaboration with Dominique Bovet (Art History Graduate, Université de Lausanne, Switzerland), with the software skills of Jean-Michel Kiener (Encyclia) and Jean-Baptiste Felix (Moove).